phalcon/documentation/docs/url.md

 And now we can generate any URL using `get()` in subsequent actions, that will be prefixed with `/portal/`

+!!! info "NOTE"

-> **NOTE**: The trailing slash in the `setBaseUrl()` parameter is optional.
+    The trailing slash in the `setBaseUrl()` parameter is optional.
 If it is not specified, it will automatically be appended to the passed parameter
-{: .alert .alert-info }

 ### Routing
 If you are using the [Router](routing.md) with its default behavior, your application is able to match routes based on the following pattern:

+!!! info "Pattern"

     > /:controller/:action/:params
-{: .alert .alert-info }

 Therefore, it is easy to create routes that satisfy that pattern (or any other pattern defined in the router) passing a string to the method `get()`: